bodrick/awesome/TOPICS.md

 ## top-bar

 *   [Droptop-Four/Basic-Version](https://github.com/Droptop-Four/Basic-Version) - The Core of Droptop required to be installed before any other update or upgrade (eg. required to be installed prior to the Supporter Version or an update file) -- This repository contains the current stable public release(s) of Droptop.

+## widget

+*   [Droptop-Four/Basic-Version](https://github.com/Droptop-Four/Basic-Version) - The Core of Droptop required to be installed before any other update or upgrade (eg. required to be installed prior to the Supporter Version or an update file) -- This repository contains the current stable public release(s) of Droptop.
+*   [olifolkerd/tabulator](https://github.com/olifolkerd/tabulator) - Interactive Tables and Data Grids for JavaScript
+*   [sandoche/Darkmode.js](https://github.com/sandoche/Darkmode.js) - 🌓 Add a dark-mode / night-mode to your website in a few seconds
+*   [evoluteur/structured-filter](https://github.com/evoluteur/structured-filter) - jQuery UI widget for structured queries like "Contacts where Firstname starts with A and Birthday before 1/1/2000 and State in (CA, NY, FL)"...

 ## coordination